Addiction

 Ronald Dworkin, The New Prohibition

-Erik Hoel, Exit the supersensorium touches upon many themes; dreaming, addiction, myths and the entertainment-industrial complex.
-See also Living in the Supersensorium - by David Gasca.
+Erik Hoel, Exit the supersensorium touches upon many themes; dreaming, addiction, myths, and the entertainment-industrial complex.
+I should raid it for points of contact here See also Living in the Supersensorium - by David Gasca.

 Aboujaoude, and Salame.
 2016.
 Naltrexone: A Pan-Addiction Treatment?
 CNS drugs.